Welcome and shalom

-Australia Israel Labor Dialogue promotes a dialogue between the labor movements in Israel and Australia.
+Founded in 2010, Australia Israel Labor Dialogue promotes a dialogue between the labor movements in Israel and Australia.

 Since 1948, unions in Israel and Australia have enjoyed warm relations.
-This was never more so when Bob Hawke (z’l) was President of the Australian Council of Trade Unions (ACTU).
+This was never more so when Bob Hawke was President of the Australian Council of Trade Unions (ACTU).

-We recognise that the ALP and trade union activists who support the work of Australian Israel Labor Dialogue have a diverse range of views on the Israeli-Arab conflict and other issues effecting Jewish Israelis, Arab Israelis (who constitute 20% of the citizenry of Israel) and Palestinians.
+Given our purpose is to promote a dialogue and build international solidarity, Australia Israel Labor Dialogue does not solely focus on the Israeli-Arab conflict.
+AILD recognises that the ALP and trade union activists who support the work of Australian Israel Labor Dialogue have a diverse range of views on the Israeli-Arab conflict and other issues effecting Jewish Israelis, Arab Israelis (who constitute 20% of the citizenry of Israel) and Palestinians.

-Australia Israel Labor Dialogue enjoys a good working relationship with the secretariat of the Israeli Labor Party.
+Australia Israel Labor Dialogue also has a good working relationship with the secretariat of the Israeli Labor Party.

 You are invited to support the work of Australia Israel Labor Dialogue.
 You can help by telling your friends about AILD, by attending and promoting our events and by donating funds.